Fast weak-KAM integrators for separable Hamiltonian systems: Long time behavior in the periodic case

-where $M$ is any constant coming from \ref{approx3}, and where $H_{\e,\tau} $ and $\mathcal H_{\e,\tau}$ are defined in Proposition \ref{prop:klm}. \end{Th} \begin{proof} We will only prove the first inequality, the second being obtained in the same way.
-Start with a bounded and uniformly Lipschitz continuous function $u :\mathbb{R}^n \to \R{}$.
-By \ref{approx3}, the following inequality holds if $N\tau\geqslant T_0$ for some chosen $T_0$ > 1 :
+where $M$ is {the} constant coming from Theorem \ref{approx3}, and where $\mathcal H_{\e,\tau}$ is defined in Proposition \ref{prop:klm}. \end{Th} \begin{proof} Start with a bounded and uniformly Lipschitz continuous function $u :\mathbb{R}^n \to \R{}$.
+By Theorem \ref{approx3}, the following inequality holds if $N\tau\geqslant T_0$ for some chosen $T_0 > 1$: